CoHyper/sass-settings/README.md

 sass-settings
 =============

-Start a new project with same SASS structur and functions.
+Start new SASS project with same structure and functions.

 # Require install
 * ruby